OLC: Support Literacy Efforts Statewide

 - Tutor recognition

 - Networking opportunities

 - Advocacy for a more literate Oklahoma

-The Oklahoma Literacy Coalition, Inc. is a 501(c)3 organization, incorporated in 1986, for the sole purpose of promoting a more literate Oklahoma and supporting individuals and organizations offering literacy services.
+The Oklahoma Literacy Coalition, Inc. is a 501(c)3 organization, incorporated in 1986, to promote a more literate Oklahoma and support individuals and organizations offering literacy services.

-Who are the members of the Oklahoma Literacy Coalition?
+Who are the members of Oklahoma Literacy Coalition?

 The Coalition is made up of nonprofit community-based literacy programs, state agencies, universities, libraries, correctional facilities, civic organizations, and the business community.
 Individual memberships are presented to tutors, instructors, board members, volunteers, adult learners, and concerned citizens.

 The Coalition supports its individual and organizational members in a variety of ways.
 Regional workshops and an annual statewide conference provides networking opportunities and continuing education for tutors, educators, adult learners, and literacy leaders.
 Financial support is given each year in the form of partnership grants to literacy providers and high school equivalency testing reimbursements to adult learners.